ikarth/ViaAppiaNovel/output.markdown

 \newpage

-# Naissus to Taliata
+# Naissus To Taliata

+## The journey to Bononia (Moesia)

-Virgil departed from Naissus, intending to travel by road to Bononia (Moesia), a journey of about 76 miles.
+Leaving Naissus, Virgil set out for Bononia (Moesia) by road, a journey of about 76 miles.

-He left the city early, before the rising of the sun.
-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
+A caravan from Bononia (Moesia) passed by.
+Now the road is quieter.
+Water has washed out the road, making for slow going.
+On the road from Naissus to Bononia (Moesia) there is a village, in which there is a temple and grove.
+He passes another milestone.
+The sun beats down.

 Insert story about 206975

 Insert story about ['43.993', '22.876']

+## Bononia (Moesia) to Taliata by road

-From Bononia (Moesia) to Taliata is a journey of about 58 miles when travelling by road.
+From Bononia (Moesia) to Taliata is a distance of about 58 miles when travelling by road.

-Now the road is quieter.
-Above the roads are ruins, among which is a cave sacred to Asclepius.
+Next to the straight road that leads to Taliata, there is visible a sculpted tomb.
+As they go up from Bononia (Moesia), they see the ruined walls.
+Water has washed out the road, making for slow going.
+Along the road are graves, and a cenotaph.
+He left the city early, before the rising of the sun.
+By the road is a salt spring.
 They pass a pillar on the right surmounted by a stone urn.
-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-Not far from the road is a grave, on which is mounted a soldier standing by a horse.
-Who it is I do not know, but both horse and soldier were carved by Praxiteles.
-His shoes are covered in dust from the road.

 Insert story about 207485

 Insert story about ['44.444', '22.144']

+## 58 miles to Bononia (Moesia)

-Virgil departed from Taliata, intending to travel by road to Bononia (Moesia), about 58 miles away.
+Leaving Taliata, Virgil set out for Bononia (Moesia) by road, about 58 miles away.

-A caravan from {destination} passed by.
-On the road from {from} to {destination} there is a village, in which there is a temple and grove.
-The sun beats down..
+Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
+An oxcart passes, loaded with grain.
+There a spring wells up, and around about it is a meadow.
+As they go up from Taliata, they see the ruined walls.
+A caravan from Bononia (Moesia) passed by.
+A grove of Minerva is hard by the road, a grove of poplar trees.

 Insert story about 206975

 Insert story about ['43.993', '22.876']

-Leaving Bononia (Moesia), Virgil set out for Taliata by road, a distance of about 58 miles.

-On the road from {from} to {destination} there is a village, in which there is a temple and grove.
-He passes another milestone.
-Now the road is quieter.

-Insert story about 207485

-Insert story about ['44.444', '22.144']
+## After Bononia (Moesia)

-Virgil departed from Taliata, intending to travel by road to Drobeta, a distance of about 35 miles.
+Virgil departed from Bononia (Moesia), intending to travel by road to Taliata, a journey of about 58 miles.

-By the road is a salt spring.
-A caravan from {destination} passed by.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.
 There is a fountain of cold water springing from the rock.
-Along the road are graves, and a cenotaph.
-The sun beats down..
+On the road from Bononia (Moesia) to Taliata there is a village, in which there is a temple and grove.
+There a spring wells up, and around about it is a meadow.
+Next to the straight road that leads to Taliata, there is visible a sculpted tomb.
 Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.

+Insert story about 207485

+Insert story about ['44.444', '22.144']

+## To Drobeta by road

+Intending to travel by road to Drobeta, Virgil left Taliata.
+It was a distance of about 35 miles.

+Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
+The sun beats down.
+By the road is a salt spring.
+They pass a pillar on the right surmounted by a stone urn.
+A cloud passes in front of the sun.
+A caravan from Drobeta passed by.

 Insert story about 207100

 Insert story about ['44.636', '22.66']

-Leaving Drobeta, Virgil set out for Taliata by road, a distance of about 35 miles.

-As they go up from {from}, they see the ruined walls.
-A caravan from {destination} passed by.
-The sun beats down..
+## Travelling by road

+Intending to travel by road to Taliata, Virgil left Drobeta.
+It was at least 35 miles.

+His shoes are covered in dust from the road.
+Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
+There a spring wells up, and around about it is a meadow.
+Above the roads are ruins, among which is a cave sacred to Asclepius.

 Insert story about 207485

 Insert story about ['44.444', '22.144']

+## Travelling on a military boat floating downstream to Dierna

-From Taliata to Dierna is a journey of about 22 miles when travelling on a military boat floating downstream.
+Virgil departed from Taliata, intending to travel on a military boat floating downstream to Dierna, a journey of about 22 miles.

-A breeze from an unexpected quarter cools the air.
+A cloud passes in front of the sun.

 Insert story about 207078

 Insert story about ['44.725', '22.396']

+## Departing from Dierna

-Leaving Dierna, Virgil set out for Taliata on a boat heading upstream, a journey of about 22 miles.
+Virgil departed from Dierna, intending to travel on a boat heading upstream to Taliata, about 22 miles away.

+The countryside is quieter than the city.
 A breeze from an unexpected quarter cools the air.
-No backward glances for the city left behind.
 He presses onward.

 Insert story about 207485